iluwatar/java-design-patterns/cloud-claim-check-pattern/README.md

 ## Intent

-- Reduce a load of data transfer through the Internet - Instead of sending actual data directly, just send the message reference. (location details where the message is stored.)
+- Reduce the load of data transfer through the Internet.
+Instead of sending actual data directly, just send the message reference.
 - Data security - As only message reference is shared, no data is exposed to the internet.

 ## Explanation